 Free CFA Level II Equity Valuation Practice Questions

-Practice equity valuation for CFA Level II.
-Questions cover discounted cash flow models, relative valuation, residual income models, and private company valuation techniques.
+Equity valuation on the CFA Level II exam covers discounted cash flow models (DDM, FCFE, FCFF), relative valuation multiples, residual income models, and private company valuation techniques.
+Weighted 10-15% (CFA Institute).

 2026 Syllabus